spatie/laravel-mailcoach-docs-old/docs/package/api/campaigns.md

 ## Error handling

-If an error occured, you'll be given a non-HTTP/200 response code.
+If an error occurred, you'll be given a non-HTTP/200 response code.
 The resulting payload might look like this.

 ```json
 {